Back to blog

 2. Weak Frameworks

-While most frameworks enable the greater performance of your web development solution, PHP frameworks are associated with poor behavior compared to other scripting languages.
-As a result, the functionality and overall performance of your PHP-powered app may suffer.
+While most frameworks enable the performance enhancement of your web solution, PHP frameworks are associated with poor behavior compared to other scripting languages.
+It gives complicated solutions, executes the same code repeatedly, and duplicates the Web Server Functionality.
+As a result, your PHP application’s functionality and overall performance may suffer.

 3. It Is not Highly Modular